 Kitchen Fire Tips

 Between 2012-2016 the NFPA found that cooking was the leading cause of fires within the United States.
 It’s important to remember safety when cooking in our homes.
-Don’t leave stove tops or ovens unattended and if you do have to leave the room to host guests or for another reason, be sure to take an oven mitt with you to remind you that something is cooking on the stove or in the oven.
+Don’t leave stove tops or ovens unattended, and if you have to leave the room to host guests or for another reason, be sure to take an oven mitt with you to remind you that something is cooking on the stove or in the oven.

-For all your fire cleaning needs give us a call today at (931) 645-1285
+For all your fire cleaning needs, give SERVPRO of Montgomery County a call today at (931) 645-1285.

-Fire Damage Restoration in Clarksville TN
+Fire Damage Restoration in your Clarksville Home

 Clarksville Home Fire Damage Restoration